Scalable computation of predictive probabilities in probit models with Gaussian process priors: Simulation Studies

-As clarified in Table \ref{tab:T1}, the methods proposed in Sections \ref{sec.2.1}--\ref{sec.2.2} notably reduce the running times relative to state--of--the--art competitors, thus making prediction under probit \textsc{gp} computationally feasible in those high--dimensional settings that arise commonly in various applications.
-This is especially true for the \textsc{vb} solution proposed in Section \ref{sec.2.2} which is orders of magnitude faster than its competitors.
-Such a notable reduction in running times under \textsc{tlr} and \textsc{vb} is crucially obtained at almost no costs in terms of accuracy in out--of--sample prediction (see \textsc{auc}) and in the estimation of the predictive probabilities (see \textsc{mse}), when compared to competitors relying on \textsc{mcmc} samples from the exact posterior (\textsc{stan}) or on exact evaluation of multivariate Gaussian cumulative distribution functions (\textsc{tn}).
+As clarified in Table \ref{tab:T1}, the methods proposed in Sections~\ref{sec.2.1} and \ref{sec.2.2} notably reduce the runtimes relative to state-of-the-art competitors, thus making prediction under probit GP computationally feasible in those high-dimensional settings that often arise in various applications.
+According to the MSEs reported in Table \ref{tab:T1}, such a notable reduction in runtimes under TLR and VB is crucially obtained at almost no costs in terms of accuracy in the estimation of the predictive probabilities, when compared to relevant competitors relying on MCMC samples from the exact posterior (STAN) or on accurate evaluation of multivariate Gaussian cumulative distribution functions (TN).
+The runtimes of TLR and VB are also coherent with the associated $\mathcal{O}(n^{5/3}+Rn^{3/2})$ and $\mathcal{O}(n^{3}+Rn)$ computational costs discussed in Sections \ref{sec.2.1}--\ref{sec.2.2}, which make VB more competitive in small-to-moderate dimensions, and TLR more suitable in much higher dimensions due to the reduction of the cubic pre-computation cost.
+All computations were run on a 3.4 GHz Intel Core i5 CPU workstation, without multithreading.